Or annual readings, or readings for the season or even just for the day… all the readings where the question is just,

 Some things just happen, and don’t leave you time to ask Yi about them.
 At such times, I’ve found very often a recent reading talks to me and sustains me.
 Of course, that doesn’t have to be an open reading-for-the-time, but in practice it often is, perhaps because those readings represent a clear, uncluttered invitation to provide what I need, not just what I’m aware of needing.

-I need a new metaphor for this for the digital age… but an open reading works a lot like tuning a radio.
+I really need to update my metaphors for the 21st century… but an open reading works a lot like tuning a radio.
 It takes your attention, hones it and gives it focus, so you’re ready to receive messages more clearly.
 Then the messages flow in, through events, conversations, dreams, reflections, synchronicities.
 You turn on the radio and hear commentary on your moving line.
 Or you notice first that the reading describes one situation in your life, then that it also describes another… and then you start to see how these two experiences are images of one another, each reflecting light into the other’s mysteries.
 Experience expands into new dimensions and full colour.